saikkeey/Data-analysis-tools/README.md

 plt.savefig('price_vs_sales.png')

-Requirements

-pandas (for data handling)
-matplotlib (for the plots)
-Python 3.7 or newer probably

-Known Issues 🐛
+## Known Issues 🐛

 Sometimes the plots look a bit weird with really long category names Haven't tested it with huge datasets yet
 The JSON output could be prettier

-Contributing
+## Contributing
 Found a bug?
 Want to add something cool?
 Feel free to:

-Fork it
+## Fork it
 Create your feature branch (git checkout -b cool-new-feature) Commit your changes (git commit -am 'Added something awesome') Push to the branch (git push origin cool-new-feature) Make a Pull Request!

-License
-MIT License - do whatever you want with it!
+# Do whatever you want with it!
 Just don't blame me if something breaks 😅

 PS: If this helped you, stars ⭐ are always appreciated!